jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 However, because the input strain is an incremental strain, the typical tensor based models often need to be adapted, cause they are typically based on the total strain tensor.
 If you want to avoid this, you can set "IHYPER=1" (see below on material cards) and use the deformation gradient to compute the total strain as

 <a href="https://www.codecogs.com/eqnedit.php?latex=\boldsymbol{\varepsilon}&space;=&space;symmetrize(\boldsymbol{F})&space;-&space;\boldsymbol{I}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\boldsymbol{\varepsilon}&space;=&space;symmetrize(\boldsymbol{F})&space;-&space;\boldsymbol{I}" title="\boldsymbol{\varepsilon} = symmetrize(\boldsymbol{F}) - \boldsymbol{I}" /></a>

+**@todo** Here we need to add some more information on hypo and hyper formulations and Updated Lagrangian, geometric nonlinearity, etc.

 The "symmetrize" function is available in the tensor toolbox extension package ttbXkinematics (currently not available online)